Favorite Spots 2018

 - Palenquito: The venue itself is cool, they took a stone mill and made it into a table.
 They have great Mezcales mostly from Oaxaca, but please ask them about the specials, since they always have off-menu items that will make you want to come back.

 - Tasting Room: If you prefer beer on tap, this is the place, they always have a mix of Mexican and imported beers with a 90’s rock soundtrack.

 - Máximo Bistrot: By far my favorite fancy eat in the city, my favorite chef with the best, seasonal, locally sourced food.
 The love and care Eduardo García puts into every dish is completely noticeable.

-- Rosetta: Given it’s not completely Mexican but an Italian and Mexican fusion, but still an amazing addition to the list.
-Service is outstanding, food is on point and her bread will always be a sure bet.
+- Rosetta: Given it’s not completely Mexican but an Italian and Mexican fusion; still it’s an amazing addition to the list.
+Service is outstanding, food is on point and her breads will always be a sure bet.

 - Sartoria: The best Italian food I’ve had in the city, ingredients are top quality and every single bite is a treat.
 They also have a breakfast menu which includes chilaquiles with burrata!

-- Amaya: Natural wines and great food in the up and coming Juarez neighborhood.
+- Amaya: Natural wines and great food in my new favorite neighborhood: Juarez.

 - Lalo!: It’s even included in one of my Eatineraries and has it own blog post.
 Definitely their concha and chilaquiles are on my top.

 - Fonda Margarita: Old school spot, with different dishes every day (except on Mondays when they’re closed) Get the huevos tirados, which are scrambled eggs mixed with refried beans, cooked with lard and in a wood oven.